ddean4040/Networks-for-WordPress/readme.txt

 === Networks for WordPress ===
 Contributors: ddean
-Tags: multisite, sites, networks, multi-networks, domains Requires at least: WPMU 2.7
+Tags: multisite, sites, networks, multi-networks, domains Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Adds a Networks panel for network admins to create and manage multiple networks from one WordPress installation.